 If you don’t have experience planning major trips, consider booking a group tour.
 Expert guides can make any trip more exciting and enjoyable.

-Trafalgar is another option.
+Trafalgar is one option.
 For 70 years, Trafalgar has been the leader of guided vacations giving more than 5 million guests the opportunity to unwind, meet locals, taste new flavors and enjoy their journey.
 NEA members get a 10% discount on all trips, and itineraries range from all over Europe; North, Central and South America; Asia; Australia and New Zealand.
 You can make monthly payments or receive an additional discount of up to 10% if you pay for your trip all at one time, and you can save even more if you go with a group of friends, have young travelers in your party or are a past Trafalgar guest.

 When to book airline tickets